 Note For longer turbulent mixer life, do not overtighten the air assist nozzle housing.

-- 46. Attach the air-assist tube from the needle valve on the side of the gun handle to the air-assist head. - 47.
-Spray a test pattern. - 48.
-Make gelcoat pump pressure adjustments until a fairly uniform pattern is achieved with slight horns on either side of the spray fan. - 49.
-Slowly open the air-assist needle valve located on the side of the gun handle until a soft, uniform pattern is achieved.
+- 41. Attach air assist tube from needle valve on side of gun handle to air assist head. - 42.
+Spray a test pattern following the guidelines in the section until a fairly uniform pattern is achieved. - 43.
+Skip to .